CamKHardin/CamKHardin/README.md

 ## Projects
 ### QCA Forge
-**QCA Forge** is a research-oriented Quantum Dot Cellular Automata (QCA) design environment that facilitates the design, simulation, and analysis of QCA circuits.
+**QCA Forge** is a research-oriented Quantum Dot Cellular Automata (QCA) modeling environment that facilitates the design, simulation, and analysis of QCA circuits.

 - Interactive circuit design with visual composition and manipulation of QCA structures
 - Python-scriptable core for complete programmatic control via Python bindings
-- Real-time visualization for immediate feedback during circuit development
+- Real-time visualization and plotting for immediate feedback during circuit development
 - Cross-platform support for Windows, macOS, and Linux

-*Currently in active development.*
+*QCAForge is still in it's early stages.
+Contact me if you would like access!*

 ### HealthLens SDoH
 **HealthLens SDoH** is a developer-mode Chrome extension that detects U.S. addresses on webpages and overlays contextual Social Determinants of Health (SDoH) data in real time.
 It leverages the [AHRQ SDoH Database](https://www.ahrq.gov/sdoh/data-analytics/sdoh-data.html) to visualize key community-level factors impacting public health.